-The Scrums that are 'grayed-out' are what we call 'zombie' Scrums, while the four Scrums in the upper-right corner are what we call the 'modern' Scrums.
+The Scrum we describe in this handbook, ScrumH, is an instance of Scrum 3.0, the most flexible, and capable, kind of Scrum.
+The types of Scrums that are 'grayed-out' are what we call 'zombie' Scrums (Scrums that the Scrum Guide 'killed'), while the four Scrums in the upper-right corner are what we call the 'modern' Scrums (Scrums that are compliant with the Scrum Guide).